joda01/imagec-doc/docs/starting/first_steps.md

 ImageC classification tab
 ```

-Clusters and classes are used to scope the detected objects needed for a later on statists generation.
+Classes are used to scope the detected objects needed for a later on statists generation.
-ImageC allows to either define own clusters and classes or to load a preset of clusters and classes from a template.
+ImageC allows to either define own classes or to load a preset of classes from a template.

-As a best practice clusters represents the image channel the object was extracted from and classes the different object types.
 For a quick start the {guilabel}`Fluorescence microscopy` template can be selected.
 To edit a loaded preset the option {guilabel}`New from template` can be used.